E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 - Cisco IOS uses VTY lines for remote CLI sessions
 - Telnet and SSH can use the same VTY lines
+- Telnet requires the VTY lines to have an authentication method
 - `password` with `login` provides simple VTY password authentication
 - `username` creates a local user account
-- `login local` tells the VTY lines to authenticate using the local user database
+- `login local` tells the VTY lines to use the local user database
-- Telnet can use either authentication method
+- Telnet can use either VTY password authentication or local authentication
 - SSH uses local username authentication in this lab
+- A remote VTY user needs an enable password or enable secret to enter Privileged EXEC mode
+- A directly connected console session can enter Privileged EXEC with `enable` when no enable secret has been configured
 - Telnet provides unencrypted remote access
 - SSH provides encrypted remote access
 - SSH requires a hostname, domain name, RSA keys, and SSH configuration